Just because you're getting older doesn't mean that you can't keep up with technology...

-Using Apple's A12 Bionic chip, the tablet is one of the most powerful available in 2019.
-Whether you're looking to play games, read books, check your email, or stream your favorite TV shows, the tablet will do so with no delays or stuttering.
+Using Apple's A12 Bionic chip, the tablet is one of the most powerful available in 2020.
+Whether you're looking to play games, read books, check your email, or stream your favourite TV shows, the tablet will do so with no delays or stuttering.

 All of this with an easy-to-use interface which tends to stay the very similar -- both between software updates and iPad versions.
 So learning how to use the software once means you should be set for years to come.

 Combining chart-topping power, a beautiful display, and a super-portable design, the Apple iPad Mini (2019) should be on the radar of any senior looking for a small, feature-filled tablet.

 Best Full-Featured Android Tablet for Seniors

 Offering the full Android experience at a price closer to Amazon than Apple, the Samsung Galaxy Tab A 10.1" (2019) is an excellent choice for anyone looking for a full-featured Android tablet.